PEXANE2/azure-docs.tr-tr/articles/iot-hub/iot-hub-java-java-device-management-getstarted.md

     }
     ```

-16. Cihaz simülatörü kapatmak için aşağıdaki kodu ekleyin. **ana** yöntemi:
+16. Cihaz simülatörünü kapatmak için aşağıdaki kodu **Main** yöntemine ekleyin:

     ```java
     System.out.println("Press any key to exit...");